 The Chair of the Board of Examiners must be an experienced member of the academic staff of the School or, if the circumstances demand, of another School at the University.
 An experienced member of staff at a collaborating institution can chair the Examining Board, subject to the terms of a collaborative agreement.
 If it is not possible to appoint an internal examiner from within the School, an internal examiner can be appointed from another School.
 If it is not possible to appoint an internal examiner from another School, the Chair of the Quality Assurance and Validation Task Group (or nominee) can, on the recommendation of the Head of School, appoint an additional external examiner as described in the Code of Practice for External Examiners: Research Degrees.
+It is strictly forbidden for the candidate or members of the supervisory team to communicate with examiners (once they have agreed to take on this role) regarding matters relating to the submitted thesis: the candidate or members of the supervisory team must address any communications to the chair of the Board of Examiners.

 A Postgraduate Research Candidate's Principal Supervisor or Co-supervisor(s) must not be appointed as chair or internal examiner.
-The Supervisor(s) can attend the oral examination only if:
+The expectation is that the supervisors will not attend the viva voce examination.
+The Supervisor(s) may only attend the oral examination if:

 - i.
-The candidate requests that the Supervisor be present and this request is agreed by the Chair. - ii.
+The candidate requests that the Supervisor be present and this request can only be agreed after consent has been expressed by the examiners to the Chair. - ii.
 The Chair, having considered evidence presented by the candidate or Supervisor, requires the Supervisor to be present. - iii.
-The internal or external examiner requests that the Supervisor be present and this request is agreed by the Chair and candidate.
+The internal and external examiners ask that the Supervisor be present and this request is agreed by the Chair and candidate.